 - 2 tablespoons diced onion

-- extra olive oil, feta, and parsley, for serving (optional)
+- more extra olive oil, feta, and parsley, for serving optional

-- Season the beaten eggs with a little bit of salt and pepper.
+- Season the two beaten eggs with a little bit of salt and pepper.
 Set aside.

-- Sauté onion in a nonstick skillet in the 2 tablespoon olive oil over medium heat until softened (try not to brown them), about 1 minute.
+- Sauté diced onion in a nonstick skillet in the 2 tablespoons olive oil over medium heat until softened (try not to brown them), about 1 minute.

-- Add the tomatoes to the skillet and continue sautéing until softened, about 2 minutes.
+- Add the halved cherry tomatoes (1/2 cup) to the skillet and continue sautéing until softened, about 2 minutes.

 - Add the beaten eggs to the skillet.
-Use a wooden spoon or spatula to push the eggs into the center of the skillet from the outside, working your way around.
+Use a wooden spoon or spatula to push the eggs into the center of the skillet from the outside, working your way around as they cook.

-- When the eggs are almost cooked (after about 1 minute), add the feta cheese and parsley.
+- When the eggs are almost cooked (after about 1 minute), add the feta cheese (2 oz.) and chopped fresh parsley or other herbs (1 tablespoon).
 Stir and finish cooking until the eggs are only just underdone, about 30 seconds more (they will finish cooking completely on the plate from the residual heat).

 - Transfer eggs to a plate and sprinkle with extra feta cheese and parsley, drizzle with olive oil, and season with more salt and pepper, if desired.
 Eat immediately.